chromavr/BMBFmods/ReadMe.md

 In this guide i'll be showing you how to create your own qsabers.
 Be prepared for some typing errors, i am just a human, i make some mistakes too.

 In this guide i'll be using the GHOST saber by Hooi.
+If you happen to have questions, DM me on Discord (Kitoyo#2712)

 # Required Programs and Files for making a qsaber